DevoGHub/FreeCodeCamp-DynamicProgramming-Java/README.md

 ## General Structure
 Each problem has a differnet file that can be associated through the titles of the files.
 Every file should have three functions:
-* Rec: General brute force based recursive functions
+* Rec: General brute force based recursive function
 * Memo: Memoisation based function
 * Tab: Tabulation based function